Advise Me

 1. Exercise and strengthen your core every day

-Regular physical activity and a daily core muscle exercise routine are crucial to keeping your spine healthy.
+Regular physical activity and a daily targeted exercise that focuses on core muscle are crucial to keeping your spine healthy.
 “Both have been shown to reduce back pain,” Dr. Chung said.
 Daily walking can help.
 If you don't exercise regularly, Dr. Chung recommends starting by walking five to 10 minutes a day and slowly increasing the time you spend walking.

 If you’re experiencing back pain, you might want to work with a physical therapist to develop a daily core-strengthening routine.
 “It's important to let your body be your guide and steer clear of activities that aggravate your pain,” Dr. Chung said.
 He notes that yoga has also been shown to be helpful and is another option.